 What you can do: Help your child practice self-advocacy.
 Together, come up with some snappy responses, like: “You’re calling me a dummy?
 Who got to miss out on that social studies lecture?”
 You can also ask who at school might help: A teacher?
 A counselor?
 Remembering that there are support systems in place can help your middle-schooler feel more secure.

 Help your child find ways to stay involved.

 The scenario: Your child has dyspraxia.
 Your tween has stayed on the soccer team because their friends are on it, but it’s getting too difficult.
 Your middle-schooler is afraid that if they quit, they’ll lose their friends.

 What you can do: Encourage your child to think about ways to stay close with their friends after dropping soccer, even if your child doesn’t tell them about their .
 Your tween could try, “The team’s not working with my schedule, but I want to keep seeing you guys!
 Can we do a sleepover after next Friday’s game?”

 The scenario: Restrictive clothes set off your middle-schooler’s sensory processing issues.
 But your tween wants to hang out with a group of kids who wear preppy button-down shirts every day.

 What you can do: Encourage your tween to think about what might happen if they wore an oxford to school.
 How would it feel?
 Could your child switch shirts if it became uncomfortable?
 Then ask your child what else these kids have in common.
 Charm bracelets?
 Bands they like?
 Maybe there’s another way your middle-schooler can get to know them.

 You can help your middle-schooler brainstorm where to find new friends.

 It can be helpful to point out alternate ways that your middle-schooler might bond with other kids.

-Let your middle-schooler know that she can stand up for herself, whether or not she wants to disclose her issues.
+Let your middle-schooler know that they can stand up for themself, whether or not they want to disclose their issues.